California Divorce Process

 (3) The non-filing spouse can choose to not respond to the petition, and let the court issue a default divorce decree.
 This means the court will make decisions about property division, child custody and visitation, temporary and permanent spousal support, and all other divorce issues.
 These decisions will be largely based upon the requests made in the petition for dissolution.

 (4) The non-filing spouse can also choose to file a response to the petition for dissolution.
 This must be done within thirty days of being served with (or waiving service of) the divorce petition.
+A default divorce occurs when the non-filing spouse (respondent) fails to file a written response to the divorce petition filed by the “petitioner,” who is the person filing for a divorce.

 (5) Once a response is filed, the court will schedule hearings to attempt to resolve the disputed issues in divorce.
 At any point in this process, the spouses can reach written agreements.
 The court will then issue a divorce decree in which these agreements become legally-binding orders of the court.
 If some issues are resolved, but others are not, the court will order the agreements and schedule a trial date to resolve the remaining issues.
 See related: Moving Out of Marital Home.